-Your baby can’t tell you when he or she is too hot or cold.
-So, you need to keep your home warm enough and make sure the baby is dressed right.
+Your baby can’t tell you in words when he or she is too hot or cold.
+So you need to keep your home warm enough and make sure the baby is dressed right.
 Keep the temperature in your home in the low 70s.
 Dress the baby the way you would want to be dressed for that temperature.
 During sleep, dress the baby in a sleeper or an infant zip-up blanket.
 Keeping the baby’s temperature in a normal range helps keep him or her comfortable and healthy.

 Fold a square blanket diagonally to make a triangle.
 Turn the triangle so the flat base is at the top and the point is at the bottom.